MissingL-tter/Ritual-Master/README.md

 # Ritual-Master
-Mobile game currently in development in Unity 3D
+Mobile game prototype built from our Global Game Jam entry.
+Developed using Unity 3D.